brodokk/neosvr_docker/README.md

 You need to set the id of the container line `71`.

-And last but not least dont forgot to set the key in the `accesscode.txt` file.
+And last but not least dont forgot to set the key in the `accesscode.txt` file in the `scripts` folder, create the file if needed.
 Can be anything, but keep in mind security.

+For launching the script you *MUST* be in the script folder.

 # Notes